Updated October 2018

 Lace up Your Racing Shoes

 There’s never a bad time to sign up for a race and challenge yourself, friends, or fitness level.
-The HeartRateUp team does a great job designing fun trail run races all year long and runners should definitely check out The Dominator Cross Country Race in the Park on Sunday, Nov.
-6. A modified steeplechase race, The Dominator pushes runners to race 2 or 4 miles through trees, gravel paths, stone staircases and hurdles on Delaware Park’s Cyclocross Course.
-If you’re interested in racing but the November date doesn’t work for you, BuffaloRunners has an always up-to-date calendar of every local race – 5K to Marathons and more – and there’s a good one essentially every week.
+The HeartRateUp team does a great job designing fun trail run races all year long and runners should definitely check out The Dominator Cross Country Race in the Park.
+A modified steeplechase race, The Dominator pushes runners to race 2 or 4 miles through trees, gravel paths, stone staircases and hurdles on Delaware Park’s Cyclocross Course.
+Also, BuffaloRunners has an always up-to-date calendar of every local race – 5K to Marathons and more – and there’s a good one essentially every week.
 Sign up, lace up and race!

 Prefer pedaling to running?
-Holiday Valley hosts their Annual Fall Festival Mountain Bike Race on October 9.
-It’s a fun race on a great 4.7 mile course featuring first-class single-track, climbs, downhill sections and everything else bikers love.
+Holiday Valley has their Annual Fall Festival Mountain Bike Race, which is a fun race on a great 4.7 mile course featuring first-class single-track, climbs, downhill sections and everything else bikers love.